 The Council is also the local housing authority for the area within which the Site is situate and the County Council is also the local highway authority the local education authority the library authority and the authority responsible for social services for the area within which the Site is situate.

-For the avoidance of doubt, notwithstanding the County Council's interest in the Site set out in recital Habove, the County Council enters into this Deed in its capacity as local authority (including in particular as local planning authority, education authority, library authority, and highway authority) only and not as landowner.
+For the avoidance of doubt, notwithstanding the County Council's interest in the Site set out in Recital H above, the County Council enters into this Deed in its capacity as local authority (including in particular as local planning authority, education authority, library authority, and highway authority) only and not as landowner.

 The Council resolved at a meeting of its planning committee held on 15 October 2014 to grant the Planning Permission for the Development subject (inter alia) to the completion of a Deed under Section 106 of the Planning Act.